OmarBedawi/myMovies/README.md

 ### Known Bugs

--   The console is displaying an Error 404 (favicon.ico:1) but I can't locate the error itself.
-However, this error is not interfering with the code.
+-   The console is displaying an Error 404 (favicon.ico:1) but after a deep research I can't locate the error is about.
+However, this error is not interfering with the functionality of the code.

 ## Deployment

-This web app was developed in Gitpod and pushed to the remote repository, GitHub.
-The live page is hosted on GitHub Pages.
+This web app was developed in Gitpod and pushed to the remote repository, Heroku.
+The live page is hosted on Heroku Pages.

-### Used commands during deployment:
+### Used commands during committing in Gitpod:

 * git add -A - to add the files to the staging area.
 * git commit -m "text message here" - to commit the files.
 * git push - to push to origin master branch on to GitHub.
 * git status - to see the current status of the files.

-### GitHub Pages
+### Heroku Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was pushed to Heroku Pages.

+To locatet the link project use the following steps...

-1. Log in to GitHub and choose [myMovies](https://github.com/OmarBedawi/myMovies).
+1. Log in to Heroku and choose [myMovies](https://dashboard.heroku.com/apps/my-first-heroku-for-movies).
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "Domains" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](http://my-first-heroku-for-movies.herokuapp.com/login) in the "GitHub Pages" section.
+4. On the right side of the page is locate the app [link](http://my-first-heroku-for-movies.herokuapp.com/login).

 ### Forking the GitHub Repository